Jiangbo-Shi/ViLa-MIL/README.md

 * `data_folder_l`: The folder name for high-scale patch features.
 * `text_prompt_path`: The path of the text prompt file.

-## Updates
-02/13/2025: The typos and layout errors present in the conference version have been updated in the arXiv version of the paper.

 ## Citation

 If you find our work useful in your research, please consider citing our paper at: